Follow Your Nose -- Which Code Smells are Worth Chasing?: Introduction

 \subsection{Novelty and Contribution}

-We suggest a novel method to evaluate if a smell might be causal.
-We checked these properties for all CheckStyle's smells, on a large data set.
-The results were that less than 20\% of the smells were found to have all the desired properties with respect to a target metric.
+We suggest a novel method to evaluate if alert fixing is beneficial.
+As far as we know, we are the first to investigate causality in alert fixing.
+We applied the methodology for all CheckStyle's alerts, on a large dataset.
+The results were that less than 20\% of the alerts were suitable, having all the desired properties with respect to a target metric.

-We did this evaluation on four target metrics, representing quality, productivity, and bug detection efficiency.
+We did this evaluation on metrics representing quality and productivity.
 We also used a random metric as a negative control.
-Our results agree with prior work on the importance of simplicity, abstraction, and defensive programming, as well as infamous smells like `IllegalToken' (go to) and `InnerAssignment' (e.g., assignment in if statement).
+Our results agree with prior work on code review comments \cite{zampetti2022using}, influence on grades \cite{edwards2017investigating}, and on the importance of simplicity, abstraction, and defensive programming.
+Our analysis also identifies infamous alerts like `IllegalToken' (go to) \cite{10.1145/362929.362947} and `InnerAssignment' (e.g., assignment in if statement) \cite{hovemeyer2004finding, edwards2017investigating, AssignmentVsEquality} as potentially causing bugs.
+On the other hand, The predictive yet not causal `TodoComment' alert \cite{10.1145/3345629.3345631} is not identified as suitable.

-We analyzed the smells that developers currently remove and show that they focus on easy smells and not in causal smells.

-We identify a small set of smells that might be causal and therefore their removal might improve the desired metric.
-We show that files lacking them indeed have higher quality, promising results for developers that will remove them, if these smells are indeed causal.
+We identify a small set of alerts that \textbf{might} be causal and therefore their fixing might improve the desired metric.
+We show that files lacking them indeed have higher quality.
+If these alerts are indeed causal, these are promising results for developers that will fix them.